TDarkShadow/iheartnewvegas/main.md

   - Manual reloading.
   - VATS' range is tied to current weapon's range.
   - Slower backpedalling.
-  - Owned items can't be moved around.
+  - Owned items can't be grabbed and moved around.
   - Skill level requirement for skill checks is hidden.
   - Dialogue topics are numbered.
   - Pickpocket formula takes into account item weight, target Perception, and detection value.